Tutorial / 004

 4. Fetch the page data

-While this dynamic route works, the user can technically type in anything and the page will display it.
+While our dynamic route works, the user can technically type in anything and the page will display it.
 We need to instead use the slug to fetch actual element data from our

 It works!
 We see the symbol for gold, dynamically fetched from our